cbeley/beleyenv/README.md

 console.log(
     JSON.stringify(`Your Sublime License here will contain multiple lines.
-Make sure you paste it excactly as-is
+Make sure you paste it exactly as-is
 `)
 );
 ```